How to Get Your Online Store Found on AI Search

 Rich Product Descriptions

 AI assistants do not just read your schema markup.
 They also parse your visible product descriptions.
 A product page that says "Great shoes.
 Very comfortable.
 Buy now." gives AI nothing to work with.
 A product page that explains the sole construction, the intended use case, the fit characteristics, the material composition, and the care instructions gives AI everything it needs to match your product to specific user queries.
+Secure your territory before a competitor does.

 The most AI-visible product descriptions answer the questions buyers are asking AI.
 If someone asks ChatGPT "what are the best running shoes for flat feet," the store whose product description explicitly addresses arch support, pronation control, and flat-foot comfort is the store ChatGPT will cite.